alialib/alia/docs/roadmap.md

 have to provide some instrumentation that could connect to an external monitor or IDE plugin.

-### Error Handling

-Some parts of alia casually ignore or swallow errors.
-This actually hasn't been a problem in practice for in-house applications, but for more general usage, alia should provide the tools for dealing with errors that occur within component functions.
-(Something like React's [Error Boundaries](https://reactjs.org/docs/error-boundaries.html) would be a good start.)

-### Validation

-Although it can be treated as an entirely separate concern, validation often overlaps with some of the core alia concerns.
-(Why isn't this action ready to be performed?
-Why did this signal reject the value entered by the user?) alia provides very cursory support for validation at the moment.
-It would be nice to provide a more fully featured system that could be used to track validation errors, define validation scopes, provide feedback to UI elements, mask signals and actions when corresponding contexts/elements aren't valid, etc.

 ### Declarative Calculation Management

 In recent years, for in-house development, alia has always been paired with a